scalable-react/scalable-react-boilerplate/README.md

     - [See the Code](https://github.com/RyanCCollins/restaurant-reviewer)
     - [See the Live App](http://restaurant-reviewer-client.herokuapp.com/)

+__NOTE: if you are using this boilerplate in production, we want to know!
+Leave an issue, or submit a PR and we will merge it in.
+Thanks!__

 ## Experimental Features
 ### Server Rendering
 Server rendering has been merged into the master branch 🎉🎉🎉.